Rudy Bukich: College career

 As a freshman, Bukich played at the University of Iowa before transferring to the University of Southern California in Los Angeles.
 During his senior year in 1952, USC played in the Rose Bowl on New Year's Day.
 After the Trojans' primary passer, All-American halfback Jim Sears, was sidelined early in the first quarter with a broken leg, Bukich came in and conducted a drive, completing all but two of his passes, that resulted in the only score of the game, and USC defeated Wisconsin, 7–0.
 Bukich was selected as the Most Valuable Player in the game, and after his career, he was inducted into the USC Trojan Hall of Fame and the Rose Bowl Hall of Fame (2004).

 Professional career

-Bukich was selected in the second round of the 1953 NFL draft by the Los Angeles Rams.
+Bukich was selected 25th overall in the second round of the 1953 NFL draft by the Los Angeles Rams.
 He later played for the Washington Redskins, Chicago Bears, and the Pittsburgh Steelers.
 He missed the and seasons while serving in the U.S. Army.

 Bukich's greatest performances were during his second stint with the Bears in the 1960s.
 He was a reserve quarterback with the Bears in 1963 when they won the NFL championship (Bill Wade was the starter throughout the season).
 Bukich replaced Wade during Week Four against the Baltimore Colts after Wade completed just 5 of 21 passes.
 Bukich played the remainder of the game and completed 6 of 7 passes, including a pass to Ronnie Bull for a touchdown that was the deciding margin of victory.